ellakoa/postcard-poem/content/posts/neither-frost-or-snow.md

   Blackthorns stir as the days get longer buds pop open as the sun gets stronger.

-  Blossoms appear as a dusting of snow
-  Drumroll spring, in the ancient hedgerows.
+  Blossoms that appear as a dusting of snow drumroll spring, in the ancient hedgerows.
 alignPoemLeft: false
 address: |-
   Neither Frost or Snow